 It depends heavily on your body fat percentage.
 The higher it is, the lower the chances you'll have visible abs, even if you have Superman's core strength.

 But on the flip side, having visible abs doesn't necessarily mean you have a strong core, she says.
-"Usually a defined six-pack does mean you have strong rectus abdominus muscles, but the rest of the muscles of the core can easily be neglected for the so-called 'vanity muscles,'" says Wiersum.
+"Usually a defined six-pack does mean you have strong rectus abdominis muscles, but the rest of the muscles of the core can easily be neglected for the so-called 'vanity muscles,'" says Wiersum.

 For a well-rounded and functional core workout, pay attention to as much of the muscles in your trunk as possible.
 Six-pack abs may come and go, but a strong midsection will serve you well your entire life.